curiousest/curiousest.github.io/_drafts/tabum/1-5-1-meditation-is-for.md

 "What's datacine?"
 Dan asked.

-She started again,
+[experiential data is a part-material, part-idea substance] She started again,
 "Experiential data medicine.
-Kind of like sentio but much more powerful - like the effects of drinking a cup of tea compared to skydiving.
-Or a nice lullaby compared to morphine.
+Kind of like sentio but much more powerful - like skydiving compared to a sip of warm tea.
+Or morphine compared to a nice lullaby.
 Datacines combine artificial sensory inputs with real-world physical events to make it feel more real than reality.
 It's one thing to be aware of an experiential dataset (a human experience).
 It's quite another to have the dataset loaded in-brain and cementing foundational beliefs.
 Take the datacine, "losing a loved one".
 You can watch someone else lose a loved one, but all you see is what happens on the outside of the person - and you mostly just learn that this kind of deep intensity of feeling is possible.
 You yourself losing a loved one is what will make you stop believing in the vague stories of loss in your imagination and start believing in your new reality that actually has those internal feelings.
 I'm sure you were aware of the datacine, "nothing really matters" long before you experienced it today.
 I'm sure you watched people say "nothing really matters", and observed their expressions and tone of voice when they said it.
 It's very different loaded in-brain, isn't it?"

 So Dan, what do you want to believe?"